clef-men/article_tmc/popl25-author-response.md

 accepted.

-We initially wrote a sketch of the proof in our early writings on this work, but we found the result rather un-informative: it is an induction, and each case is proved by a list of reasoning rules in the program logic, which are the relatively obvious ones given the syntax of the two terms to relate -- a domain expert could easily reconstruct the full details from the presentation in the paper.
+We initially wrote a sketch of the proof in our early writings on this work, but we found the result rather un-informative: it is a double induction, and each case is proved by a list of reasoning rules in the program logic, which are the relatively obvious ones given the syntax of the two terms to relate.
+Taking the review feedback into account, we could give a few more details on the induction structure which is non-trivial; then a domain expert could easily reconstruct the full argument from the presentation in the paper.
 The more technical aspects of the proof are in the soundness argument and adequacy for the program logic itself.

 We believe that the limited space in the paper is better spent on giving justifications, intuitions and examples than getting into the